rublaman/data-engineering-portfolio/README.md

 # Data Engineering Portfolio

-Welcome to my Data Engineering portfolio!Here you can find different data engineering projects.
-Each project is an example to the dynamic world of data engineering, where innovative tools and methodologies are employed to unlock valuable insights from raw data.
+Welcome to my Data Engineering Portfolio!
+Within this repository, I'll showcase various data engineering projects where I employ a range of tools offered by AWS, Azure, and GCP for data extraction, transformation, and loading.
+Additionally, I'll demonstrate the consumption of API services (Weather, YouTube) and the utilization of containerization tools like Docker, along with data warehouses such as Snowflake."

 ---